-Term Faculty Promotion in Rank from Assistant to Associate Professor and from Instructor to Senior Instructor: High Competence in the candidate's focus area (teaching or research) is required, as is High Competence in service.
+Term Faculty Promotion in Rank from Assistant to Associate Professor: High Competence in the candidate's focus area (teaching or research) is required, as is High Competence in service.

-Term Faculty Promotion in Rank from Associate to Full Professor and from Senior Instructor to Master Instructor: Genuine Excellence in the candidate's focus area (teaching or research) is required, as is High Competence in service.
+Term Faculty Promotion in Rank from Associate to Full Professor: Genuine Excellence in the candidate's focus area (teaching or research) is required, as is High Competence in service.